TrustworthyComputing/mastic/artifact/README.md

 To reproduce our experiments, use the configs from the [configs](./configs/) directory and the scripts from the [plots](./plots/) directory.

+Install the Python dependencies with `pip install -r requirements.txt`.

 ## Troubleshooting
 As mentioned in the **Troubleshooting** section of the [README file](../README.md) file, Mastic relies on the [tarpc](https://github.com/google/tarpc) library which has